tripsolutions/pyramid_jwt/README.rst

 .. code-block:: python

-    def reissue_callback(request, principal, **claims):
+    def reissue_callback(request, principal, token, **claims):
         pass

-and should return a constructed JWT token.
+and should return a newly constructed JWT token.
 When not provided a callback the default behaviour is equivalent to the following:

 .. code-block:: python

-    def reissue_callback(request, principal, **claims):
+    def reissue_callback(request, principal, token, **claims):
         return request.create_jwt_token(principal, **claims)

 Providing a reissue callback is useful in two cases: